Cosmic narcissism is different to a narcissistic personality. It’s less toxic, but still can be problematic in your story.

 Because cosmic narcissism isn’t actively toxic, in and of itself, your character can have a degree of self awareness.
 I say this, with a degree of hope, because I am a raging cosmic narcissist in recovery.

 If your character starts your story assuming the universe, a god, a force of fate, is controlling their lives you can send them on an arc.
-Waiting for an outside force to give you what you want, and assuming having it or not is the choice of that being, takes away personal responsibility.
+Waiting for an outside force to give you what you want takes away personal responsibility.
+Whether you get what you want is not your doing, it’s theirs.
 When your character realises that they, and everybody around them, is in control of their own life they can start to take action.

-This can happen at a midpoint to make your character start driving their own story, or early on at the inciting incident to make them go into action.
+This can happen at a midpoint to make your character start driving their own story.
+It could also be the inciting incident to make them go into action.
 But either way, watching a cosmic narcissist start to take personal responsibility and recognise the humanity of those around them is a positive arc.
 It will increase likeability and make their push for the climax and getting what they want more satisyfing to watch.

 Getting Over Cosmic Narcissism

 As I say, I often blame the universe for things going wrong.
 I thank the universe for blessings in my life.
-Logically I know that I am not as important as that implies, and that no universal force is influencing the behaviours of others to impact my personal journey.
+Logically I know that I am not as important as that implies.
+There is no Universal force influencing the behaviours of others to impact my personal journey.
 I also know that I am personally responsible for how hard I work and for all my choices and mistakes.
 But still.
 I am in recovery, not fully recovered.
 My character arc isn’t yet completed.
 But I’m trying.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!